Ira-Shokar/CCFCS-Machine-Learning-Workshop/README.md

 ## Add link to data to be visable by Google Colab:

 1. First click this [link](https://drive.google.com/drive/folders/1mk7xIuzHHqcTnIxn9_AqmywArVoBW6gJ?usp=sharing).
-2. You may have to first sign into GDrive using the blue button in the top right hand corner that says 'Sign in'.
+2. You may have to first sign into GDrive using the blue button in the top right hand corner that says `Sign in`.
 3. One you have signed in, right click on the folder `climate_net` and select `Add a shortcut to Drive` and click `Add Shortcut` if the blue banner is highlighting `My Drive`, if it isnt, just click on `My Drive` and then select `Add Shortcut`.

 ---